Second-Chance Drawings: The Hidden Opportunity in Losing Tickets

 Second-chance offerings have diversified significantly over the past decade:

-- Regular Drawings: Monthly or quarterly cash prizes from accumulated ticket entries
+- • Regular monthly or quarterly cash prizes

 The appeal of second-chance drawings lies not just in additional opportunities, but in fundamentally different odds structures that can favor prepared players.